-Assure that Voices of Hope has a short and long range plans and goals for the organization, consistent with the mission, and towards which it makes consistent and timely progress.
+Assure that Voices of Hope has both short and long range plans and goals for the organization, consistent with the mission, and towards which it makes consistent and timely progress.

+Need to add language about ensuring sound nonprofit management

-Provide leadership in developing or expanding program, organizational and financial plans with the Board of Directors and staff; and carry out plans and policies authorized by the board.
+Provide leadership in developing or expanding programs, organizational plans, and financial plans in collaboration with the Board of Directors and staff; and carry out plans and policies authorized by the board.

-Maintain official records and documents, and ensure compliance with federal, state and local regulations in a timely manner.
+Maintain official records and documents, and ensure timely compliance with federal, state and local policies and regulations.

-Maintain a working knowledge of significant developments and trends in the area of domestic violence and sexual assault.
+Maintain a working knowledge of significant developments and trends in the areas of domestic violence, sexual assault, human trafficking, and stalking.

-Enter into contracts on behalf of agency.
+Enter into MOU’s and contracts and coordinate with key staff responsible for carrying out tasks on MOU’s and contracts on behalf of agency.

 COMMUNICATIONS AND PUBLIC RELATIONS:

-Keep Voices of Hope Board informed of ongoing financial, programmatic and administrative functions of the organization and important factors influencing it.
+Keep Voices of Hope Board informed of ongoing financial, management, and administrative functions of the organization.

+Support Program Services Director with keeping Voices of Hope Board of Directors updated on programmatic and staffing updates.

-Publicize the activities of Voices of Hope, its programs and goals.
+Oversee publicity of Voices of Hope activities, programs and goals.

-Establish and maintain sound working relationships and cooperative arrangements with community groups, allied organizations and funding sources.
+Establish and maintain sound working relationships and cooperative arrangements with funding sources.

+Coordinate with Program Services Director and other key staff to form and maintain relationships with community groups and other allied organizations.

-Represent concerns Voices of Hope and the people it serves to other agencies, coalitions, policy makers, and the general public.
+Represent the concerns of Voices of Hope and the people it serves to other agencies, coalitions, policy makers, and the general public.

 BUDGET AND FINANCE:

-Responsible for developing, monitoring and maintaining sound financial practices.
+Develop, monitor and maintain sound financial practices in conjunction with Grant Accountant/Bookkeeper.

 Establishes positive relationships with individual, government, foundation and corporate funding sources.

-Direct the preparation of the annual operating budget for recommendation and approval by the board of directors.
+Oversee the preparation of the annual operating budget for recommendation and approval by the board of directors.

 Ensure that adequate funds are available to permit Voices of Hope to carry out its work and that all contract and grant reporting requirements are completed in a timely manner.

-Approve disbursements and monitor financial activities.
+Oversee, coordinate, or support Resource Development Coordinator with grant writing and fundraising.

+Monitor financial activities with Grant Accountant/Bookkeeper and approve disbursements.

 STAFF LEADERSHIP:

-Responsible for recruitment, hiring, supervision and release of Voices of Hope staff.
+Oversee recruitment, hiring, professional development, and release of Voices of Hope staff.

+Collaborate with Program Services Director to provide supervision with direct services staff.

 Develop and implement staffing patterns that optimize program efficiency.

-Ensure that job descriptions are developed, that regular performance evaluations are conducted, and that sound human resource practices are in place.
+Collaborate with Program Services Director to ensure that job descriptions are developed, that regular performance evaluations are conducted, and that sound human resource practices are in place.

-Create an environment conducive to high employee morale and maintain a climate which attracts and motivates a diverse staff of top quality people.
+Support an environment conducive to high employee morale and maintain a climate which attracts and motivates a diverse staff.

-Monitor staff burnout and self-care.
+Collaborate with Program Services Director to monitor staff burnout and self-care.

-Participate in 24 hour crisis line coverage.
+Participate in 24-hour crisis line coverage.

-PUBLIC POLICY AND ADVOCAY:
+PUBLIC POLICY AND ADVOCACY:

 Analyze laws and policies and advocate for effective local, state or federal policy.